Symbolic Simulator Operations¶

 code 0.
 A different exit code can be returned by providing the exit code to

-, which must be an integer between 0 and 255.
+exit, which must be an integer between 0 and 255.

-will only exit from the current execution.
+Note: exit will only exit from the current execution.
 By default,

 there is only one execution; however, each invocation of the

-command creates two separate executions.
-If exit
+symbolic_fork command creates two separate executions.
+If exit is

 used to end an execution, but additional executions remain to be